partageit/padcef/README.md

 - new option: exclude
 - new option: clean-dest
 - new option: do not overwrite existing font files
-- better tests (when [url-regex](https://github.com/kevva/url-regex) and [download](https://github.com/kevva/download) will accept http://localhost or http://127.0.0.1)
+- better tests (error handling test is missing)

 ## [License](LICENSE)